oclint/oclint-docs/intro/tutorial.rst

 For Projects with Multiple Files
 --------------------------------

-The approach describes in the previous section works perfectly when apply the tool to one single file or a few files.
+The approach described in the previous section works perfectly for a single file or a few files.
 The inspection process is fast, and making changes to arguments is easy.

-While working on a project with a group of source files, inspecting the entire project and having one report consists of all results are preferred.
+While working on a project with a group of source files, inspecting the entire project at once and having a single report is preferred.

 When all sources share the same compiler flags, we can do